-In order to support the resilience of host countries, AFD launched the MINKA Middle East initiative in 2017.
-It finances the projects of partners who are working to improve the living conditions of vulnerable populations.
-The Shabake program is one of these projects.
+The Shabake program is part of MINKA Middle East initiative launched by AFD in 2017, to support the resilience of host countries in the context of the Syrian crisis.
+The program finances the projects of partners who are working to improve the living conditions of the most vulnerable populations.

-Shabake is also part of the “aid localization” agenda, a pledge for the sustainability of actions.
-It aims to strengthen the capacities of Lebanese civil society organizations, so that they can intervene locally and effectively in preventing and responding to crises.
+Shabake is also part of the “aid localization” agenda, which aims to strengthen the capacities of Lebanese civil society organizations, so that they can intervene locally and effectively in preventing and responding to crises.
 This program embraces all aspects of capacity-building and revolves around three main axes:

 - Strengthening the integration of partner NGOs into the aid ecosystem by establishing a network among these NGOs, connecting them with donors, and consolidating existing coordination mechanisms between donors regarding the support of Lebanese civil society.

-- Following the Beirut Blast, give the Lebanese civil society leverage to support the economic recovery in the most affected neighborhoods.
+Following the Beirut Blast, Shabake gave the Lebanese CSOs leverage to support the economic recovery in the most affected neighborhoods.

-- Strengthening the capacities of local actors so that they can meet the current needs of vulnerable populations and prevent and manage future crises.
+- Strengthening the capacities of local actors so that they can meet the current needs of vulnerable populations, prevent and manage future crises;

 - Increasing direct international funding to local NGOs.

-on the same financial toolAgriculture and Rural DevelopmentEmploymentEducation and TrainingEmploymentEducation and TrainingDigital and Innovation
+on the same financial toolAgriculture and Rural DevelopmentCultural and Creative IndustriesDigital and Innovation